mariekemeelen/mariekemeelen.github.io/_pages/about.md

 I'm interested in how and why language changes, specifically the morphosyntax of Tibeto-Burman and Celtic languages.
 I use NLP tools to get more and better-annotated data from historical manuscripts (Handwritten Text Recognition) and endangered-language fieldwork (Automatic Speech Recognition).

 I supervise graduate students who are interested in linguistic questions about morphosyntactic change and language documentation of endangered languages in Nepal.
+If you're interested in applying for a PhD with me in Cambridge, please send me an email with a brief description of your research question and planned methodology.

+Current and past PhD students and their topics:
+- Sarah Gordon: Acquisition and change in the history of English and BSL
+- Luca Gal: Language contact in evaluative morphology
+- Anna Danilova: Comparative syntax of converbs (adverbial participles)
+- Nora Dehmke: Syntactic reconstruction of passives in Celtic
+- Kitty Liu: Diachrony of clause chaining in Tibetic languages